KendrickOrg/kendrick/README.md

 Kendrick is a Domain-Specific Language and Simulation Plaform for mathematical epidemiology modeling.
 All the development happens on SmalltalkHub: http://bit.ly/XrpsL2

-Kendrick is based extensively on several tools of the meta-modeling platform [MOOSE](http://www.moosetechnology.org/) including [PetitParser](http://www.moosetechnology.org/tools/petitparser) and [EyeSee](http://www.moosetechnology.org/tools/eyesee).
+Kendrick is based extensively on several tools of the meta-modeling platform [MOOSE](http://www.moosetechnology.org/) including [PetitParser](http://www.moosetechnology.org/tools/petitparser) and Graph-ET.

 Github is only used to sync the development en files, for doing [CI](https://travis-ci.org/SergeStinckwich/Kendrick) and store the [issues](https://github.com/UMMISCO/Kendrick/issues) list.